 Despite these restrictions, researchers in the late 1980s figured out that the active ingredient in marijuana, THC, can travel across the bridge of the placenta and get to the fetus.
 And fetuses as young as 14 weeks gestation have the primary type of receptor that marijuana latches onto to affect the brain — a receptor that probably plays a role in normal brain development — so it makes sense that the drug could mess with the brain, according to the American College of Obstetricians and Gynecologists (ACOG).

-Recently, as more states have begun to legalize recreational marijuana, researchers have published more studies about what happens when women smoke marijuana during pregnancy.
-In 2017, scientists reviewed more than 10,000 studies on cannabis and found that smoking weed during pregnancy can lead to low birth weight in the baby.
+Recently, as more states have begun to legalize recreational marijuana, researchers have published more studies about what happens when women start smoking weed while pregnant In 2017, scientists reviewed more than 10,000 studies on cannabis and found that smoking weed during pregnancy can lead to low birth weight in the baby.
 However, they couldn’t isolate the effect of cannabis itself.
 The cause may have been the act of smoking anything at all, which increases carbon monoxide levels in the pregnant woman’s blood and makes it harder for the fetus to get oxygen.
 Other research suggests that more weed, especially during the first and second trimesters, is more associated with low birth weight — and using cannabis less than weekly may not do the same damage, according to ACOG.
 (The problem with low birth weight is that newborns who come out at less than 2500g have a greater risk of some health complications such as infections and sudden infant death syndrome.)

 The same Canadian team used that same Ontario birth registry to investigate whether the use of marijuana during pregnancy leads to neurodevelopmental disorders such as autism.
 They found that moms who used pot were about 50 percent more likely to give birth to a child with autism.
 Their analysis also showed a potential connection between marijuana use and having a baby with an intellectual disability or a learning disorder.
 They made these conclusions after analyzing self-reported cannabis use data and more than 500,000 live births from the start of April 2007 to the end of March 2012 in a study that was published Monday.
 But even though their findings are pulled from a whole lot of data, they need to be treated with caution.
 While the team was able to account for socioeconomic status and some aspects of the mothers’ health, they weren’t able to include whether the moms smoked rather than ingested pot, how often they used marijuana, and when in their pregnancy they did so.

-There are other effects of smoking marijuana while pregnant that experts are even less sure about, such as whether it increases the risk of stillbirth.
+There are other effects of smoking weed while pregnant that experts are even less sure about, such as whether it increases the risk of stillbirth.
 But even if we don’t have the best evidence about all potential outcomes vis-a-vis weed and childbirth, we do know that the drug probably increases the risk of something harmful.
 With a shortage of data, it’s best to avoid it.
 That’s the advice of organizations such as ACOG and the American Academy of Pediatrics.

 “If women are considering using cannabis during pregnancy, for example, to manage morning sickness symptoms, it will be essential to discuss this with their obstetrician or midwife,” Daniel Corsi, an epidemiologist and researcher with the Candian studies, told Fatherly.
 “There are alternatives to cannabis that [are] recommended for treating morning sickness, which are safe for use in pregnancy.”